 “I was just skiing along and. . .” disaster.
 A morning full of excitement of the much anticipated earning of turns is thwarted by a faulty piece of equipment that leaves you cursing at the trailhead or sends you home early.

-While working at Cripple Creek Backcountry (I’m co-owner) I have seen hundreds of sudden failures, on customers’ gear and even my own.
+Throughout my years of ski shop work, I have seen hundreds of sudden failures, both on customers’ gear and even my own.
 The problems often seem to come out of nowhere, when just the day before your gear looked shiny and eager to propel you up and down the mountains.
 But this stuff doesn’t really come out of the great mysteries of the universe.
 Most often, there are warning signs.
 To that end, how about a checklist?
 (Please note, below is oriented to tech bindings, but the concepts apply to frame binding systems as well.)

 Does the state of your climbing skins reflect your personality, or just how busy you are?
 If you can tell the color of your dog’s hair from looking at your skins, or they’ve been cursed at so much they seem to curl up on their own, time to look at how they’re treated.

 __Check skin glue for balling and general stickiness.
 Adding a little glue can help you scrape through a season and prevent you from wallowing in the backcountry.
 New “glueless” skins like the Tipon from Pomoca can be cleaned fairly effectively.

 __Check tip and tail attachment on skins.
 Make sure all parts and pieces are there and in good condition.
 Watch for little tears around attachments that could start growing.

 __Organize skins.
 If you use multiple setups and find yourself pawing through a pile of skins in the morning before a trip, perhaps it’s time to figure out a storage system.
 A simple approach is to have a dedicated bag for each set of skins, with the ski designation written on it.

 __Check pole baskets to make sure they are firmly secure

 __Inspect shaft for cracks.